gchumillas/php.query/README.md

 #### Using the `attr`, `text` and `html` methods to change nodes:

-In the previous example we used `attr` and `text` for getting attributes and texts.
+In the previous example we used `attr`, `text` and `html` for getting contents.
 In this example we are use the same methods to change the document.

 ```PHP
 $xml = new phpQuery('<root><item id="101" /><item id="102" /><item id="103" /></root>');